|01.20.17||Maymester and Summer Programs|

 Language & Culture Service-LearningUndergraduate, Graduate / Summer / College of Education

-The month-long course runs during second summer session.
-During that month, the students explore through reflections, discussions and theoretical readings, the nexus between language and culture and how this impacts the teaching of ESL/EFL.
-As part of the service-learning component, the participating students apply what they are learning in a week-long “English Camp” for local elementary school children.
-The students develop interactive lessons that integrate the Costa Rican national science curriculum and apply strategies for teaching English to non-native speakers of English.
-We also talk with a women’s cooperative and a group of local farmers who are developing sustainable agricultural practices to explore how English is impacting their lives and communities.
-Most of the course is held at the rural UGA Costa Rica campus and the surrounding communities tucked into the mountains around the Monteverde Cloud Forest; however, we also travel to Turrialba in the Atlantic zone to see a “real” Costa Rican city, and finish out the trip at Playa Hermosa, one of Costa Rica’s coastal jewels in the Guanacaste region.
+During this month-long program, students will explore through reflections, discussion, and theoretical readings, the nexus between language and culture and how this impacts the teaching of ESL/EFL.
+As part of the service-learning component, participants will apply what they are learning over a week-long “English Camp” for local elementary school children, developing interactive lessons that integrate the Costa Rican national science curriculum, all the while exploring strategies for teaching English to non-native speakers.
+Most of the course is held at the rural UGA Costa Rica campus and the surrounding communities tucked into the mountains around the Monteverde Cloud Forest.
+However, we also travel to Turrialba in the Cartago province to experience a larger Costa Rican city, and finish out the trip at Playa Hermosa, one of Costa Rica’s coastal jewels in the Guanacaste region.